tencentyun/intlcloud-documents/product_new/计算产品中心/云硬盘/常见问题/快照相关问题_intl_en.md

 After cross-region replication, the new snapshot and the source disk of the source snapshot are no longer associated.
 After replication, the rollback feature is unavailable for the new snapshot.

 ### How do I delete snapshots?
 - For cloud disk snapshots, you can delete them directly in the console or through the API.
-For more information, see [Deleting Snapshots](https://intl.cloud.tencent.com/document/product/362/31624).
+For more information, see [Deleting Snapshots](https://intl.cloud.tencent.com/document/product/362/5758).
-- For snapshots associated with custom images, you must first delete custom images, and then [delete snapshots](https://intl.cloud.tencent.com/document/product/362/31624).
+- For snapshots associated with custom images, you must first delete custom images, and then [delete snapshots](https://intl.cloud.tencent.com/document/product/362/5758).

 ### What limits do scheduled snapshots have?
 A maximum of 30 scheduled snapshot policies can be created in one region.
 Each scheduled snapshot policy can be bound to at most 200 cloud disks.
 Also, snapshots created by scheduled snapshot policies comply with snapshot quota limits.
-For more information, see [Snapshot Overview](https://intl.cloud.tencent.com/document/product/362/31638#Constraint).
+For more information, see [Snapshot Overview].